 Make a down payment

-When you a buying a house with an FHA loan, you need to make a down payment.
+When you are buying a house with an FHA loan, you need to make a down payment.
 The minimum down payment required depends on your credit score.
 When you have a credit score of 600 or better, you can make a down payment as low as 3.5% of the price of the home with an FHA loan through Freedom Mortgage.
 If you want to buy a house that costs $250,000 then a 3.5% down payment would equal $8,750.

 No down payment is required when you are refinancing a home with an FHA loan.
 Lenders may require you to have a certain amount of home equity when you apply for refinancing however, which they often measure using a loan-to-value ratio (LTV).